yegor256/iccq.github.io/pages/src.md

   * Can some coding practices be formally proved to be harmful?

-We are working on the list and more problems will be added later.
+We are working on the list and more questions will be added later.
 {:.firebrick}

 ## Judges # {#judges}